-Continuous Review
+Step 6 Continuous Review

-During the rollout, you must continue to monitor the same indicators as you did in the pilot and conduct an evaluation.
+During the roll-out, you must continue to monitor the same indicators and conduct an assessment, as you did for the z pilot.

-Conducting and analyzing evaluation research results
+Conducting and analyzing assessment research results

-It is important to invest time at the end of the rollout period to understand what worked, why, and how results are being achieved; as well as what did not work, why, and what can be done to improve the program.
-You can use the same evaluation framework that you used during the pilot evaluation process.
+It is important to invest time at the end of the roll-out period to understand what worked, why, and how results are being achieved; as well as what did not work, why, and what can be done to improve the program.
+You can use the same assessment framework that you used during the violational sessment process.